Milwaukee man arrested, charged in homicide of transgender woman - NewsBreak

 FOX6Now.com Milwaukee

+Milwaukee police confirm they have arrested 31-year-old Clayton Hubbird in connection to the deadly shooting of 35-year-old Regina Allen.

+Milwaukee police seek vehicle in connection to homicide near Palmer and Keefe

-MILWAUKEE - Milwaukee police released surveillance images of a vehicle as they seek the driver connected to a homicide near Palmer and Keefe Sept.
-24. It was one of six homicides the weekend of Sept.
-23-25.
-Police described the vehicle as a red four-door, BMW 328 with Wisconsin license plate...
+MILWAUKEE (CBS 58) -- Milwaukee police are requesting the public's assistance in locating a vehicle wanted in connection to a homicide that occurred near Palmer and Keefe on Sept.
+24. Authorities say the vehicle is described as a red 4-door BMW 328 with the Wisconsin plate AME-7350.
+The victim has...

 West Allis hit-and-run victim dies, suspect identified